Razyapoo/Thesis-Documentation/Wiki/Indoor-Positioning-System-(GUI).md

 - These methods require additional configuration files to run.
 These files could be loaded either:

-1. Using the "File" in the top menu:
+1. Go to the `File` in the top menu:
-- **"Load pixel to real model params":** Select the folder with the parameters for the Pixel-To-Real model (.json file).
+- `Load pixel to real model params`: Select the folder with the parameters for the Pixel-To-Real model (.json file).
-- **"Load camera intrinsic params":** Select the folder with the intrinsic parameters for the camera (.xml file).
+- `Load camera intrinsic params`: Select the folder with the intrinsic parameters for the camera (.xml file).
-- **"Load human detection model weights":** Select the folder with the weights (both .weights and .cfg together as a single package) for the YOLOv4 people detection model.
+- `Load human detection model weights`: Select the folder with the weights (both .weights and .cfg together as a single package) for the YOLOv4 people detection model.

-**NOTE:** "Load human detection model weights" can be loaded only from "File" in the top menu for safety reasons.
+**NOTE:** The model weights can be loaded only from `File` in the top menu for safety reasons.

 2. Directly by running the methods (pressing buttons).
 It will show pop-up window and require to load configuration files.